 Feeling dead inside, Gaunt returned to Cynosure, and joined Lash's Lawkillers, becoming a "Hard Timer," a temporal bounty hunter.
 However, after several years riding with the Major, Gaunt realized he risked becoming as heartless as his boss, and quit.
 He finally tracked down Nick and Jake and killed them, and subsequently joined the TDP (Trans-Dimensional Police), partnering with Roscoe Schumacher, but found it hard to play by the TDP's rules.
 The Dancer led a gladiator insurrection, hoping to conquer and rule the city, and John fought to stop him.
 Though defeated, the Dancer faked his own death and went underground.
 A new covert agency, Cadre, was established to prevent such an event ever happening again, headed by Mayfair, and Gaunt left the TDP to become one of its first group of operatives, but as time passed Mayfair's own ambitions grew, and he began using the agency for his own ends.
 Gaunt quit, ensuring he had leverage to keep Mayfair from retaliating, and became a freelance private detective and troubleshooter, nicknamed Grimjack, sometimes working with Blackjac, who had become a mercenary.
 He purchased Munden's Bar, using it as his unofficial office, but found his past often sought him out.
-Mayfair duped him into discrediting CADRE's rival agency, the Shadow Corps, while Dancer used him as a pawn in Dancer's plot to initiate what became as the Trade Wars, where the city fought against the forces of corporations that had been trying to covertly take over the city council, a conflict Dancer expected to weaken the city enough for him to take over in the aftermath.
+Mayfair duped him into discrediting CADRE's rival agency, the Shadow Corps, while Dancer used him as a pawn in Dancer's plot to initiate what became known as the Trade Wars, where the city fought against the forces of corporations that had been trying to covertly usurp the city council, a conflict Dancer expected to weaken the city enough for him to take over in the aftermath.

 Gaunt ultimately thwarted this plan with the aid of friends including Blackjac, though he lost his left hand to injury and had to replace it with a prosthetic.
-Gaunt finally learned that Major Lash had been behind the demons finding Pdwyr, but also discovered that Katar, one of the Dancer's lieutenants he had killed during the Trade Wars, was his own illegitimate son, and was forced to slay his ghost friend Spook.
+Gaunt finally learned that Major Lash had been behind the demons finding Pdwyr, but also discovered that Katar, one of the Dancer's lieutenants that he had killed during the Trade Wars, was his own illegitimate son, and was forced to slay his ghost friend Spook.
 Plunged into a black depression, Gaunt was thus secretly wanting to die when he finally confronted the Lawkillers, and Lash killed him.
 Gordon Munden, Gaunt's barman, tracked down the Major and killed him in revenge (though he would be raised again by the creatures who had taken his soul), while scientist Professor Mueller, who had worked with Gaunt during the Trade Wars, tried unsuccessfully to clone him; she grew a new body, but was unable to animate it.

 To Gaunt's surprise, he found himself in Heaven, as, despite a life of killing and deceit, his honorable intentions throughout had won him a reprieve.
 He was reunited with Rhian and many other late friends, but when he learned that Dancer had raised Gaunt's own corpse as a zombie to kill Blackjac, whose soul Gaunt was told would be bound for Hell if Blackjac died at this juncture, Gaunt chose to leave Heaven, unaware that Heaven would not take him back.
 Entering the clone Mueller had grown, Gaunt intercepted and destroyed his reanimated corpse, coincidentally ending up with a scar virtually identical to the one on his original body during the fight.